The 600-year-old book no one can read has been fascinating us for decades, but we're only recently starting to learn more about it.

 Besides its indecipherable characters, the manuscript is also crammed with illustrations of astronomical charts, human figures, and plants, the latter of which have never been positively identified as anything found on Earth.
 These puzzles have led to the manuscript being classified as everything from the work of aliens to the musings of an inter-dimensional Medieval sorcerer.

 Whatever the true answer, you don't have to shell out the expected $8,000 to $9,000 cost for an exact replica.
-In addition to offering high-res digital scans of the Voynich pages online, Yale will release a hardcover copy with accompanying research on the manuscript in November.
+In addition to offering high-res digital scans of the Voynich pages online, Yale is selling hardcover copies for $50 that include accompanying research on the manuscript.

 Editor's note: This story has been updated since it was originally published in August 2016.